reearth/docs.reearth.io/developer-guide/plugin/how-plugins-work.md

 WebAssembly can run code synchronously and fast, and can access Re:Earth's data, but it cannot use the APIs and UIs supported by web browsers. iframe can use all the APIs supported by web browsers, and can display UIs in HTML.
 But it cannot access Re:Earth data directly and runs asynchronously.

-The WebAssembly part and the iframe can exchange messages through [postMessage](https://developer.mozilla.org/ja/docs/Web/API/Window/postMessage), so you can send only the necessary data from Re:Earth to the iframe, rewrite the HTML in the iframe, and get information from the server.
+The WebAssembly part and the iframe can exchange messages through [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
 This allows you to send only the necessary data from Re:Earth to the iframe, rewrite HTML in the iframe, and retrieve server information.
 You can also pass the retrieved information to the WebAssembly part.

 ## WebAssembly side